brdga4/holbertonschool-hbnb/part1/documentation.md

 ### Flow 3: Review Submission

 This flow illustrates the verification process checking that both the author and the target property exist before creating a link between them.
+The client sends feedback data consisting of a comment text, numerical score, user ID, and target property ID.
+The business facade acts as a guard by checking the database to guarantee both the author and the place are valid.
+When both references are verified, the review object is created, linked to both entities, and saved.

 ```mermaid
 sequenceDiagram